Random orthonormal polynomials: local universality and expected number of real roots: Proof of local universality for complex roots, Theorem

 For convenience of notation, let

 the Minkowski sum of these two sets.
-We shall always assume that $z_1\in D_n$ and $c>0$ is a sufficiently small constant in the proof. \begin{lemma} For any $A,c>0$ we may find an event $A_0$ such that
+We shall always assume that $z_1\in D_n$ and $c>0$ is a sufficiently small constant in the proof.
+The next lemma controls the second moment of the $\log|F_n(z)|$ which we shall use immediately after to control the error term of the approximation. \begin{lemma} For any $A,c>0$ we may find an event $A_0$ such that

 and

 \end{lemma} We note that a similar estimate for random algebraic polynomials was proved in \cite[Theorem 11]{do2019}. \proof Let $c_1=c/3$.
 Using Lemma~\ref{cond-bddn} and Lemma~\ref{cond-smallball}, we may let $A_0$ be the event where:\\ \begin{itemize} \item[(i)] for every $w\in B(z_1,\frac 2 n)$, we have \ \ \ \ $\log |F_n(w)| \le n^{c_1}$. \item[(ii)] there is $w_0\in B(z_1, \frac 1 {10n})$ such that \ \ \ \ $\log |F_n(w_0)|\ge -n^{c_1}$. \end{itemize}